bigpipe/bigpipe/SPEC/Page.md

     a pagelet is loaded it will flush the compiled template as well as the template data to the client.
 This is <strong>not</strong> done in order.
   </dd>
-  <dt>pipe</dt>
+  <dt>pipeline</dt>
   <dd>
-    The "pipe" mode is exactly the same as the "async" mode except it flushes the pagelets in the specified order.
+    The "pipeline" mode is exactly the same as the "async" mode except it flushes the pagelets in the specified order.
 Allowing greater control over the progressive rendering proces at the potential cost of performance.
   </dd>